carousel/php-design-patterns/clasification.md

 *   higher level interface (for one or many objects)
 *   different interface
 ###Composite (composite/leaf, recursive composition)
 *   compose objects into tree structures to represent whole-part hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly
+*   composite lets clients treat individual objects and compositions of objects uniformly
+*   treat primitive and composite objects same
+*   part-whole hierarchies as object
+*   client use component class interface
+*   composite implements component interface
+*   nearly every user interface toolkit or framework uses a composite (from original Smalltalk MVC view implementation)
 ###Flyweight (sharing expensive resources)
 *   use sharing to support large numbers of fine-grained objects efficiently
 *   share what is common (intrinsic)